anand40090/EKS-ECS-PostgreSQL-TF/README.md

 In this project EKS,PostgreSQL are created on AWS cloud using TF.

 ### Basic Concept completed on 20-07-2023
-1. Create EKS cluster using TF
+1. Create EKS cluster using TF, [refer](https://github.com/anand40090/EKS-PostgreSQL-TF/tree/master/EKS-TF)
-1. Create PostgreSQL using TF
+1. Create PostgreSQL using TF,

 ### Advance Concept, as on 20-07-2023 status is work in progress
 1. Create EKS Cluster using TF